Andre Dubus III: Honors

 Dubus's novel House of Sand and Fog was a fiction finalist for the National Book Award, the Los Angeles Times Book Prize, and Booksense Book of the Year.
 It was an Oprah Book Club selection and was on the New York Times bestseller list.
 The 2003 film adaptation directed by Vadim Perelman was nominated for three Oscars, a Golden Globe and 39 other prizes.
-It won 13 nominations.
+It won 13 awards from local critics and other groups: 6 for supporting Actress Shohreh Aghdashloo, 4 for director Vadim Perelman, 2 for lead actor Ben Kingsley and 1 for actress Jennifer Connelly.

 Townie was No. 4 on the New York Times bestseller list and included in the Editors Choice section.

 Dirty Love was also included in the Editors Choice section of the New York Times.
 For the 2013 audio book, read by Dubus, he won the AudioFile Earphone Award.

 Dubus’s work has been translated and published in more than twenty-five different languages.